Background

 5 min read

 Understanding average car mileage in the UK is important when you're getting car insurance quotes.
 Your annual mileage directly affects your premium, so knowing where you stand compared to the national average helps you provide accurate estimates and potentially save money.
+Whether you're trying to work out the average car mileage per year for insurance purposes or checking what is the average mileage per year before buying a used car, this guide has you covered.

 7,100 Average UK car mileage per year in 2024 (Department for Transport)